Carey Baptist College

-Carey Baptist College is a Bible and theological college for training in mission, ministry, and formation based in Auckland, New Zealand.
+Carey Baptist College is a Baptist Bible and theological college in Auckland, New Zealand.
+It is affiliated with the Baptist Churches of New Zealand.

-It is the theological college of the Baptist Churches of New Zealand.
+History

 The college was founded in 1924 as New Zealand Baptist Theological College.
 It held its first classes in 1926, originally training men to be ministers for Baptist churches in New Zealand.
 Its first principal was J.J.
 North.

 The college was renamed in 1992 to Carey Baptist College after the English Baptist missionary William Carey.